Code Execution with MCP: Building More Efficient Agents

 What level is Code Execution with MCP: Building More Efficient Agents for?

-Code Execution with MCP: Building More Efficient Agents is aimed at a advanced audience.
-Recommended background: Experience building tool-using agents, Understanding of MCP tools and context windows.
+Code Execution with MCP: Building More Efficient Agents is aimed at a intermediate audience.
+Recommended background: Working knowledge of the Model Context Protocol and tool calling, Comfort reading TypeScript and running a sandboxed code executor.

 How long does Code Execution with MCP: Building More Efficient Agents take?